krishamaze/AgentSystem/memory/system/decisions/architectural.md

 ### Root Cause
 - Learning was documented but NOT enforced
 - No automatic violation detection
-- Pattern: Document → Forget → Repeat
+- Pattern: Document â†’ Forget â†’ Repeat

 ### Solution: Smart Learning System
 **Meta-Prompt must contain HARD RULES that cannot be violated:**